flux-framework/flux-core/doc/man3/flux_future_wait_all_create.rst

 ============

 :func:`flux_future_wait_any_create` and :func:`flux_future_wait_all_create`
 return a future on success.
-On error, NULL is returned and errno is set appropriately.
+On error, NULL is returned and :var:`errno` is set appropriately.

 :func:`flux_future_push` returns zero on success.
-On error, -1 is returned and errno is set appropriately.
+On error, -1 is returned and :var:`errno` is set appropriately.

 :func:`flux_future_first_child` returns the name of the first child future in the targeted composite in no given order.
 If the composite is empty,